ClickHouse/ClickHouse/docs/en/sql-reference/functions/ip-address-functions.md

 ## isIPv6String {#isipv6string}

 Determines whether the input string is an IPv6 address or not.
+Also will return `0` if `string` is IPv4 address.

 **Syntax**